chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

 Linear Screw
 ------------

 The linear screw in the Ahmed body is used to adjust static position of the flaps.
-In the present experiment, linear screws are only used to zero the static flap angles.
-For details of zeroing flaps and Labview code for implementation, please refer to :ref:`Zeroing <Zeroing>`.
+In the present experiment, linear screws are only used to tare the static flap angles.
+For details of taring flaps and Labview code for implementation, please refer to :ref:`Taring <Taring>`.

 **Add a picture of a linear screw used in this experiment.**